-Asynchronous distance learning, synchronous distance learning, and on-campus blended (combination of asynchronous distance learning and on-campus delivery) are expected to utilize a variety of active learning methods, minimize lecturing. and incorporate multiple instructional approaches, including computer and Internet technology.
+Asynchronous distance learning, synchronous distance learning, and on-campus blended (combination of asynchronous distance learning and on-campus delivery) are expected to utilize a variety of active learning methods, minimize lecturing, and incorporate multiple instructional approaches, including computer and Internet technology.
 Faculty are expected to seek out and take part in professional development opportunities, both within and outside of the University, to improve teaching effectiveness.
-It is expected that faculty members will revise and update their courses on an on-going basis to reflect current and emerging theory and practice.
+It is expected that faculty members will revise and update their courses on an ongoing basis to reflect current and emerging theory and practice.
+Classes are held in on-ground (100% classroom instruction), online (100% online instruction), blended (50% classroom instruction and 50% online instruction), or multiformat (100% on-ground with all teaching also held online) formats.
+Traditional students are required to attend onground classes for their first two years (until 60 credits are reached) and must attend at least half of classes (50%) onground (even if multi-format) as upperclassmen.